 Commentary.
 Equipment must be available when and where it is needed.
 Equipment may be kept permanently in appropriate classrooms or where materials are found.
-Equipment must be maintained in good operating condition and should be replaced on a scheduled basis, taking into consideration obsolescence and operating condition.
+Equipment must be maintained in good operating condition and should be replaced on a scheduled basis, taking into consideration obsolescence and operating condition (see Table D).
 Capital funds must be available to insure that advantage can be taken of technological advances.
-The test for this standard is that less than 10% of the available instructional equipment is inoperable at any time.
+The test for this standard is that less than 10% of the available instructional equipment is inoperable at any visualization services, such as overhead transparencies and projected visuals; and audio services, such as recording of lectures and speeches; and duplication of these.
+As staff and budget allow additional production capabilities should be added to meet instructional requirements.